Best practice rules for Amazon Virtual Private Cloud (VPC)

 Ensure the state of your AWS Virtual Private Network (VPN) tunnels is UP

-Ensure that Amazon Network ACL DENY rules are effective within the VPC configuration.
+Ensure that Network ACL DENY rules are effective within your VPC network configuration.

 - Managed NAT Gateway In Use

 Ensure AWS VPC Managed NAT (Network Address Translation) Gateway service is enabled for high availability (HA).

 Ensure that a specific Internet/NAT gateway is attached to a specific VPC.

 - Unrestricted Inbound Traffic on Remote Server Administration Ports

 Ensure that no Network ACL (NACL) allows unrestricted inbound traffic on TCP ports 22 and 3389.

 Ensure no Amazon Network ACL allows inbound/ingress traffic from all ports.